How can I help you?

 Globalization in Angular Splitter component

-The Angular Splitter component supports globalization features, including right-to-left (RTL) rendering for languages such as Arabic and Hebrew.
+The Angular Splitter component provides globalization features, including right-to-left (RTL) rendering for languages such as Arabic and Hebrew.

 Right-to-Left (RTL) support